-The Intersector Project is working with Brookings Institution and Dan Gitterman of the University of North Carolina to curate a book on the future of government, business, and non-profit sector collaboration in the United States of America.
-The book will include contributions from recognized scholars and practitioners from multiple disciplines who share an interest in the importance of multi-sector collaboration and its relevance to problem-solving.
+The Intersector Project is working with Dan Gitterman of the University of North Carolina at Chapel Hill to curate a book on the future of government, business, and non-profit sector collaboration in the United States of America.
+The Brookings Institution Press book will include contributions from recognized scholars and practitioners from multiple disciplines who share an interest in the importance of multi-sector collaboration and its relevance to problem-solving.

 The book will be published by Brookings Institution Press in early 2021.
 More details on the book and its contributors are forthcoming.